Getting Started

 :after deduce-lsp)

 Opening any .pf file then enters deduce-mode automatically.
-With deduce-lsp loaded, eglot connects on first save (the first connection bootstraps the standard library; subsequent calls are warm). deduce-fill-hole is independent — see Set up an AI Assistant below for its API-key / model configuration.
+With deduce-lsp loaded, eglot connects on first save (the first connection bootstraps the standard library; subsequent calls are warm). deduce-fill-hole is independent — see AI-assisted proof completion in Emacs for its API-key / model configuration.

 3. Try the keybindings.
 Inside a .pf buffer: